lsolbach/qclojure/README.md

    High-performance local simulator with job submission, status tracking, and statistical measurement results with configurable shot counts

-4. **OpenQASM 2.0 Integration**
+4. **OpenQASM Integration**

-   Bidirectional conversion between quantum circuits and OpenQASM format for interoperability with other quantum computing platforms
+   Bidirectional conversion between quantum circuits and OpenQASM 2/3 formats for interoperability with other quantum computing platforms

 4. **Visualization**